The National Election Office Logo

 Name of the notifier

-the name of the observer (s)
+The name of the observer(s)

 or

-date, signature
+Date, signature

-A registered diplomatic mission observer:
+A registered foreign representation observer:

 • can lodge an objection,